 Missions & Outreach Ministry Team

 Our mission is to serve and honor Christ in the world through our service and the service of our congregation.
-We meet needs that God calls us to outside our church walls: in the local area, within the US and abroad.
-The Mission and Outreach committee organizes the projects that God lays before us and provides opportunities for the congregants to become involved.
+We meet needs that God calls us to outside our church walls: in the local area, within the US, and abroad.
+The Mission and Outreach committee organizes the projects that God lays before us and provides opportunities for congregants to become involved.

 We pray that through our service those we serve meet Christ or grow in their relationship with him.